Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 The balance claimed with the mail will be checked via zdevseed.

 ## Last but not least
 1. The support team will not contact you directly.
-If you need additional info or support, please write a Private Message to the support team, via discord, telegram, or contact them at support@deviantcoin.io.
+If you need additional info or support, please write a Private Message to the support team, via Discord, Telegram, or contact them at support@deviantcoin.io.
 Do not write in public chat in order to avoid attracting attention from scammers.
 2. Do not share your info with anyone.
 Just use it to fill the criteria in the e-mail.